nmrf/sadata-user-manual/users/recommendations.md

 * By tagging multiple recommendations with categories \(i.e. Human Rights Body, Cycle, Human Rights Issue, Affected Persons, Thematic Cluster\)
 * By updating the attributes \(either public/draft status or Government accepted/noted response\) of multiple recommendations

-Batch editing is a simple process - first the Administrator needs to identify and select the indicators they wish to batch edit and then secondly they update the selected indicators as they wish.
+Batch editing is a simple process - first the Administrator needs to identify and select the recommendations they wish to batch edit and then secondly they update the selected recommendations as they wish.

 1\) The Administrator can select the recommendations they wish by first using the filtering and search functions on the 'Recommendations' main page to bring up the relevant recommendations on their screen.
 More information on how to use these functions can be found [here](/visitors/actions.md).
 Once the relevant recommendations have been identified the Administrator can either: